Berabjesus/Watch-it-front-end/README.md

 # Watch It Mobile first web application

 > Watch it is a single page application (SPA) that helps users track things to watch on a specific date and get some visual data about it.
+It calles on the backend application using REST api and JWT tokens for authentication.

 ## Live Demo